 Watching etcd

-Kubernetes controllers work by watching etcd.
-When something changes, etcd notifies watchers immediately.
+This is where that watch-from-revision feature pays off.
+Kubernetes controllers do their work by watching etcd.
+Something changes, etcd notifies the watchers immediately, no polling required.

 # Watch all pod changes